jbatson5/SCALE-test/docs/MAVRIC.rst

 For example, to optimize a region tally, the user would construct an adjoint source located in the same place as the tally, with an adjoint source spectrum equal to the response function that the tally is computing.
-Note that the grid geometry 1 and response function 3 need to already be defined in the definitions block.
+Note that the grid geometry 1 and response function 3 must already be defined in the definitions block.

 .. code:: rest